 Kelly Rossetti is an abstract artist based in Westport, Connecticut.
-She maintains two distinct bodies of work - abstract and figurative - which are intrinsically linked in their colorful, loose, and expressive qualities, which she carries throughout her artwork.
+She maintains two distinct bodies of work - abstract and figurative - which are intrinsically linked in their colorful, loose, and expressive qualities.
 During our interview, we took a look inside Kelly's light, high-ceilinged workspace (*swoon*), and chatted with her about her background in fashion, how she developed her style, and the ins and outs of her creative process.
 Read on to learn more about Kelly and to see inside her studio, or watch the live tour and Q&A at the bottom of the page!

 Our Interview with Kelly Rossetti

 Where are you from originally and where are you located now?